npcloud/npcloud-algorithms/README.md

 [6] checkSetting: method to verify the algorithm input, and return a list of errors.
 It will return an empty list or null value if no input error is found.

-[7] getSolutionClass: check the solution and return a list of errors.
+[7] checkSolution: check the solution and return a list of errors.
 It will return an empty list or null value if not solution error if found.